Dyson V12 Detect Slim Review

 Push Button Switch

-Nothing squeezing a trigger makes a massive difference with comfort when using a full-sized cordless vacuum.
+Squeezing a trigger makes a massive difference in comfort when using a full-sized cordless vacuum.

 I’m not sure why Dyson waited this long.

-The first Dyson with a push button switch is the Omni-Glide, then the Micro 1.5KG, and the V12 is the next option with it and the newer V15 variants.
+The first Dyson with a push-button switch is the Omni-Glide, followed by the Micro 1.5KG.
+The V12 is the next option, along with the newer V15 variants.

-Nonetheless, there are several downsides to the V12, and the biggest is the smaller dustbin (0.35 vs. 0.77 liters).
+Nonetheless, there are several downsides to the V12, the biggest being the smaller dustbin (0.35 liters vs. 0.77 liters).

 The smaller battery’s next downside is that it won’t run as long as the V15, but it’s much better than the Micro 1.5KG (63 vs. 27 mins).